Garsojamec/JordanCurve/Proof.md

 Set of all possible ordered pairs for two different sets.

 ### Function
-Subset of cartesian product such that its a function.
+Subset of cartesian product such that for each ordered pair (InsideDomain,InsideRange) inside of the function, each InsideDomain has a unique InsideRange associated with it.
+It passes the vertical line test.

 ### Continuity
 Let (Domain,TopDom) and (Range,TopRange) be spaces.
 Continuous is for each open subset OpenOfRange of (Range,TopRange), u take functionInverse(OpenOfRange) and thats open too.